Jump to accessibility statement Skip to content

 Lecturer in Social Studies

-I completed my BSc (Hons) in Criminology at Teesside University in 2017, followed by my MSc in Criminology and Criminal Justice at Durham University in 2018, and I'm currently a part-time PhD student at the University of Sunderland.
+I completed my BSc (Hons) in Criminology at Teesside University in 2017, followed by my MSc in Criminology and Criminal Justice at Durham University in 2018, and my Social Science PhD at the University of Sunderland in 2024.

-I am also a Senior Fellow of the Higher Education Academy.
+I am also a Senior Fellow of the Higher Education Academy and a member of the British Society of Criminology and their Hate Crime research network.

 Teaching and supervision